soramimi/qmsdfgen/README.md

 ## Usage

-1. Launch the qMSDFgen application
+1. Launch the qmsdfgen application
 2. Click "Browse input" to select an SVG file
 3. Click "Browse output" to specify the output PNG file path
 4. Click "Save" to generate the distance field texture